Florida Residency for Tuition Purposes

 Method of Payment to VA Students

 Upon certification by the College and the VA, educational benefits are paid monthly to students.
 Payments are prorated for less than full-time training and training that is less than a full month.
 Payments are always issued after the month is complete.
 Summer term benefits may vary according to the length of the term in weeks and days.
 A standard semester is 15-18 weeks.
-An accelerated, or nonstandard, term is shorter, while a decelerated term (SPI course) is longer than a standard semester.
-Enrolling in an accelerated term or SPI course will affect the training rate.
+An accelerated, or nonstandard, term is shorter than a standard semester.
+Enrolling in an accelerated term will affect the training rate.
 Training time is computed as follows:

 Fall and Spring Terms